flyingwolf1701/Architectum/architectum-agents/data/architectum-kb.md

 - Enhanced Stakeholder Engagement: Close collaboration with users/clients.
 - Higher Team Morale: Empowered and self-organizing teams.

-## BMAD METHOD - ANALOGIES WITH AGILE PRINCIPLES
+## ARCHITECTUM METHOD - ANALOGIES WITH AGILE PRINCIPLES

-The BMAD Method, while distinct in its "Vibe CEO'ing" approach with AI, shares foundational parallels with Agile methodologies:
+The ARCHITECTUM Method, while distinct in its "Vibe CEO'ing" approach with AI, shares foundational parallels with Agile methodologies:

-- **Individuals and Interactions over Processes and Tools (Agile) vs. Vibe CEO & AI Team (BMAD):**
+- **Individuals and Interactions over Processes and Tools (Agile) vs. Vibe CEO & AI Team (ARCHITECTUM):**

   - **Agile:** Emphasizes the importance of skilled individuals and effective communication.
-  - **BMAD:** The "Vibe CEO" (you) actively directs and interacts with AI agents, treating them as a high-powered team.
+  - **ARCHITECTUM:** The "Vibe CEO" (you) actively directs and interacts with AI agents, treating them as a high-powered team.
 The quality of this interaction and clear instruction ("CLEAR_INSTRUCTIONS", "KNOW_YOUR_AGENTS") is paramount, echoing Agile's focus on human elements.

-- **Working Software over Comprehensive Documentation (Agile) vs. Rapid Iteration & Quality Outputs (BMAD):**
+- **Working Software over Comprehensive Documentation (Agile) vs. Rapid Iteration & Quality Outputs (ARCHITECTUM):**

   - **Agile:** Prioritizes delivering functional software quickly.
-  - **BMAD:** Stresses "START_SMALL_SCALE_FAST" and "ITERATIVE_REFINEMENT."
+  - **ARCHITECTUM:** Stresses "START_SMALL_SCALE_FAST" and "ITERATIVE_REFINEMENT."
 While "DOCUMENTATION_IS_KEY" for good inputs (briefs, PRDs), the goal is to leverage AI for rapid generation of working components or solutions.
 The focus is on achieving ambitious goals rapidly.

-- **Customer Collaboration over Contract Negotiation (Agile) vs. Vibe CEO as Ultimate Arbiter (BMAD):**
+- **Customer Collaboration over Contract Negotiation (Agile) vs. Vibe CEO as Ultimate Arbiter (ARCHITECTUM):**

   - **Agile:** Involves continuous feedback from the customer.
-  - **BMAD:** The "Vibe CEO" acts as the primary stakeholder and quality control ("QUALITY_CONTROL," "STRATEGIC_OVERSIGHT"), constantly reviewing and refining AI outputs, much like a highly engaged customer.
+  - **ARCHITECTUM:** The "Vibe CEO" acts as the primary stakeholder and quality control ("QUALITY_CONTROL," "STRATEGIC_OVERSIGHT"), constantly reviewing and refining AI outputs, much like a highly engaged customer.

-- **Responding to Change over Following a Plan (Agile) vs. Embrace Chaos & Adapt (BMAD):**
+- **Responding to Change over Following a Plan (Agile) vs. Embrace Chaos & Adapt (ARCHITECTUM):**

   - **Agile:** Values adaptability and responsiveness to new requirements.
-  - **BMAD:** Explicitly encourages to "EMBRACE_THE_CHAOS," "ADAPT & EXPERIMENT," and acknowledges that "ITERATIVE_REFINEMENT" means it's "not a linear process."
+  - **ARCHITECTUM:** Explicitly encourages to "EMBRACE_THE_CHAOS," "ADAPT & EXPERIMENT," and acknowledges that "ITERATIVE_REFINEMENT" means it's "not a linear process."
 This directly mirrors Agile's flexibility.

-- **Iterative Development & Incremental Delivery (Agile) vs. Story-based Implementation & Phased Value (BMAD):**
+- **Iterative Development & Incremental Delivery (Agile) vs. Story-based Implementation & Phased Value (ARCHITECTUM):**

   - **Agile:** Work is broken down into sprints, delivering value incrementally.
-  - **BMAD:** Projects are broken into Epics and Stories, with "Developer Agents" implementing stories one at a time.
+  - **ARCHITECTUM:** Projects are broken into Epics and Stories, with "Developer Agents" implementing stories one at a time.
 Epics represent "significant, deployable increments of value," aligning with incremental delivery.

-- **Continuous Feedback & Retrospectives (Agile) vs. Iterative Refinement & Quality Control (BMAD):**
+- **Continuous Feedback & Retrospectives (Agile) vs. Iterative Refinement & Quality Control (ARCHITECTUM):**
   - **Agile:** Teams regularly reflect and adjust processes.
-  - **BMAD:** The "Vibe CEO" continuously reviews outputs ("QUALITY_CONTROL") and directs "ITERATIVE_REFINEMENT," serving a similar function to feedback loops and process improvement.
+  - **ARCHITECTUM:** The "Vibe CEO" continuously reviews outputs ("QUALITY_CONTROL") and directs "ITERATIVE_REFINEMENT," serving a similar function to feedback loops and process improvement.

-## BMAD METHOD - TOOLING AND RESOURCE LOCATIONS
+## ARCHITECTUM METHOD - TOOLING AND RESOURCE LOCATIONS

-Effective use of the BMAD Method relies on understanding where key tools, configurations, and informational resources are located and how they are used.
+Effective use of the ARCHITECTUM Method relies on understanding where key tools, configurations, and informational resources are located and how they are used.
 The method is designed to be tool-agnostic in principle, with agent instructions and workflows adaptable to various AI platforms and IDEs.

-- **BMAD Knowledge Base:** This document (`bmad-agent/data/bmad-kb.md`) serves as the central repository for understanding the BMAD method, its principles, agent roles, and workflows.
+- **ARCHITECTUM Knowledge Base:** This document (`architectum-agent/data/architectum-kb.md`) serves as the central repository for understanding the ARCHITECTUM method, its principles, agent roles, and workflows.
-- **Orchestrator Agents:** A key feature of V3 is the Orchestrator agent (e.g., "BMAD"), a master agent capable of embodying any specialized agent role.
+- **Orchestrator Agents:** A key feature of V3 is the Orchestrator agent (e.g., "ARCHITECTUM"), a master agent capable of embodying any specialized agent role.
   - **Web Agent Orchestrator:**
-    - **Setup:** Utilizes a Node.js build script (`build-bmad-web-orchestrator.js`) configured by `build-agent-cfg.js`.
+    - **Setup:** Utilizes a Node.js build script (`build-architectum-web-orchestrator.js`) configured by `build-agent-cfg.js`.
-    - **Process:** Consolidates assets (personas, tasks, templates, checklists, data) from an `asset_root` (e.g., `./bmad-agent/`) into a `build_dir` (e.g., `./bmad-agent/build/`).
+    - **Process:** Consolidates assets (personas, tasks, templates, checklists, data) from an `asset_root` (e.g., `./architectum-agent/`) into a `build_dir` (e.g., `./architectum-agent/build/`).
-    - **Output:** Produces bundled asset files (e.g., `personas.txt`, `tasks.txt`), an `agent-prompt.txt` (from `orchestrator_agent_prompt`), and an `agent-config.txt` (from `agent_cfg` like `web-bmad-orchestrator-agent-cfg.md`).
+    - **Output:** Produces bundled asset files (e.g., `personas.txt`, `tasks.txt`), an `agent-prompt.txt` (from `orchestrator_agent_prompt`), and an `agent-config.txt` (from `agent_cfg` like `web-architectum-orchestrator-agent-cfg.md`).
     - **Usage:** The `agent-prompt.txt` is used for the main custom web agent instruction set (e.g., Gemini 2.5 Gem or OpenAI Custom GPT), and the other build files are attached as knowledge/files.
-  - **IDE Agent Orchestrator (`ide-bmad-orchestrator.md`):**
+  - **IDE Agent Orchestrator (`ide-architectum-orchestrator.md`):**
     - **Setup:** Works without a build step, dynamically loading its configuration.
-    - **Configuration (`ide-bmad-orchestrator-cfg.md`):** Contains a `Data Resolution` section (defining base paths for assets like personas, tasks) and `Agent Definitions` (Title, Name, Customize, Persona file, Tasks).
+    - **Configuration (`ide-architectum-orchestrator-cfg.md`):** Contains a `Data Resolution` section (defining base paths for assets like personas, tasks) and `Agent Definitions` (Title, Name, Customize, Persona file, Tasks).
     - **Operation:** Loads its config, lists available personas, and upon user request, embodies the chosen agent by loading its persona file and applying customizations.
 - **Standalone IDE Agents:**
   - Optimized for IDE environments (e.g., Windsurf, Cursor), often under 6K characters (e.g., `dev.ide.md`, `sm.ide.md`).
   - Can directly reference and execute tasks.
 - **Agent Configuration Files:**
-  - `web-bmad-orchestrator-agent-cfg.md`: Defines agents the Web Orchestrator can embody, including references to personas, tasks, checklists, and templates (e.g., `personas#pm`, `tasks#create-prd`).
+  - `web-architectum-orchestrator-agent-cfg.md`: Defines agents the Web Orchestrator can embody, including references to personas, tasks, checklists, and templates (e.g., `personas#pm`, `tasks#create-prd`).
-  - `ide-bmad-orchestrator-cfg.md`: Configures the IDE Orchestrator, defining `Data Resolution` paths (e.g., `(project-root)/bmad-agent/personas`) and agent definitions with persona file names (e.g., `analyst.md`) and task file names (e.g., `create-prd.md`).
+  - `ide-architectum-orchestrator-cfg.md`: Configures the IDE Orchestrator, defining `Data Resolution` paths (e.g., `(project-root)/architectum-agent/personas`) and agent definitions with persona file names (e.g., `analyst.md`) and task file names (e.g., `create-prd.md`).
-  - `web-bmad-orchestrator-agent.md`: Main prompt for the Web Orchestrator.
+  - `web-architectum-orchestrator-agent.md`: Main prompt for the Web Orchestrator.
-  - `ide-bmad-orchestrator.md`: Main prompt/definition of the IDE Orchestrator agent.
+  - `ide-architectum-orchestrator.md`: Main prompt/definition of the IDE Orchestrator agent.
 - **Task Files:**
-  - Located in `bmad-agent/tasks/` (and sometimes `bmad-agent/checklists/` for checklist-like tasks).
+  - Located in `architectum-agent/tasks/` (and sometimes `architectum-agent/checklists/` for checklist-like tasks).
   - Self-contained instruction sets for specific jobs (e.g., `create-prd.md`, `checklist-run-task.md`).
   - Reduce agent bloat and provide on-demand functionality for any capable agent.
 - **Core Agent Definitions (Personas):**
   - Files (typically `.md`) defining core personalities and instructions for different agents.
-  - Located in `bmad-agent/personas/` (e.g., `analyst.md`, `pm.md`).
+  - Located in `architectum-agent/personas/` (e.g., `analyst.md`, `pm.md`).
 - **Project Documentation (Outputs):**
 - **Project Briefs:** Generated by the Analyst agent.
 - **Product Requirements Documents (PRDs):** Produced by the PM agent, containing epics and stories.
 - **UX/UI Specifications & Architecture Documents:** Created by Design Architect and Architect agents.
 - The **POSM agent** is crucial for organizing and managing these documents.
-- **Templates:** Standardized formats for briefs, PRDs, checklists, etc., likely stored in `bmad-agent/templates/`.
+- **Templates:** Standardized formats for briefs, PRDs, checklists, etc., likely stored in `architectum-agent/templates/`.
-- **Data Directory (`bmad-agent/data/`):** Stores persistent data, knowledge bases (like this one), and other key information for the agents.
+- **Data Directory (`architectum-agent/data/`):** Stores persistent data, knowledge bases (like this one), and other key information for the agents.

-## BMAD METHOD - COMMUNITY AND CONTRIBUTIONS
+## ARCHITECTUM METHOD - COMMUNITY AND CONTRIBUTIONS

-The BMAD Method thrives on community involvement and collaborative improvement.
+The ARCHITECTUM Method thrives on community involvement and collaborative improvement.

 - **Getting Involved:**
   - **GitHub Discussions:** The primary platform for discussing potential ideas, use cases, additions, and enhancements to the method.